AngeloGalav/iot-smart-alarm/README.md

 Aaaand... you're done!
 Enjoy your smart alarm experience!

+To view the Grafana dashboards, navigate to `localhost:3001`, and for the Web App, visit `localhost:3000`.

 ## Accuracy script
 To run the accuracy script, make sure that the InfluxDB instance is up and running.
 Then, simply use the script in this way:
 ```